 - Don’t form a dependent relationship.

-- Limit communication outside of therapy unless part of safety plan and approved by both the therapist and client.
+- Limit communication outside of therapy unless part of a safety plan and approved by both the therapist and client.

 - Be open to change.